101 Therapy Strategies to Increase Your Effectiveness as a Speech-Language Pathologist

 - Specific ways to align your therapy outcomes and goals with state and classroom expectations

-- Receive an extensive digital resource handbook full of techniques, ideas and strategies that you can use immediately
+- Receive an extensive resource handbook full of techniques, ideas and strategies that you can use immediately

 Practical Ideas and Strategies